apache/gravitino/docs/iceberg-rest-service.md

 ## Server management

-Iceberg REST server could start as a standalone server or an Auxiliary service in Gravitino server.
+Iceberg REST server could start as a standalone server or an auxiliary service in Gravitino server.
 There are some differences like below:

 |                                  | Standalone server                                                                            | Auxiliary service in Gravitino server                                                                        |
 |----------------------------------|----------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|